Galunggung (Transjakarta): History

 The station opened on 27 January 2007 together with Corridors 4 and 6 as Dukuh Atas 2, distinguishing itself from the existing Dukuh Atas station of Corridor 1.
 It was originally built on the north side of the road.
 Before 2009, Corridor 6 terminates at Halimun before being extended here.

 On 4 December 2019, the station temporarily closed due to the construction of the Dukuh Atas LRT station.
 During the process, Corridor 4 was rerouted to terminate at Tosari station and Corridor 6 was shortened again to Halimun.
 A temporary structure for the station was in operation during the LRT construction.

 On 20 May 2023, the station reopened with a new building, this time placed on the median instead on the road side.
 However, the station is not directly connected to the nearby LRT station, instead passengers are required to exit the station and walk on the sidewalk of Galunggung Street to access the entrance to the LRT station.

 Dukuh Atas 2 BRT station was renamed Galunggung in January 2024.

 Building and layout

 The new station is located on Galunggung Street south of the Landmark Centre Building.
 This means that the stretch of the street is reserved for Transjakarta buses only.

-The station features similar design to that of the revitalised Senen BRT station (before the incident in August 2025), with open-air design, wider bus gates, and platform screen doors.
+The station features similar design to that of the revitalised Senen BRT station (before the incident in August 2025), with open-air design, wider bus gates, and platform screen doors in all nine platform bays (six on each side).
 The new station has step-free access through a ramp from the street leading to Dukuh Atas Skate Park, or through the skybridge from Sudirman Street (that is divided into unpaid area, for passengers crossing and accessing the station, and paid transfer area, for passengers transferring from Corridor 1).
-There are also other amenities, such as prayer room, toilets, and priority toilets.
+There are also other amenities, such as prayer room (musala), standard toilets and priority toilets for disabled people.